White kitchen ideas: 5 inspiring real spaces

-Not only do white kitchens hold their value and help sell properties, they can be bolder and more adventurous than you think, as these 5 properties show.
+Not only do white kitchens hold their value and help sell properties, they can be bolder and more adventurous than you think, as these 5 white kitchen ideas show

 Image: Harvey Jones

 White is a classic kitchen colour, but as the world of Instagram interiors grows and grows, more and more people are opting for dark and dramatic, or colourful and eccentric kitchen designs to make an impact.

 However, a white kitchen doesn’t have to be bland, and it can help to make the most of a space, ensuring it stays bright, airy and retain its value in your house if you’re unsure how long you plan to stay in your current home.

 Take a look at these 5 real life examples of how an all-white kitchen can work for you.